 3. Make Sure to Score the ACT Practice Test

-This step is pretty straight forward during the test prep.
-It is more important to go over the practice questions you get wrong then the questions you get right.
+This step is pretty straightforward during the test prep.
+It is more important to go over the practice questions you get wrong than the questions you get right.
 A lot of the tests come with answer sheets.
 Understand what went wrong in the section of the test.
 That way, when it comes to the actual ACT test day, you will be ready to answer certain questions more appropriately.
 No one wants to get flustered during the ACT.
 It can mess up the entirety of the rest of it.
 If you know how they score the test, that will allow you to answer the questions you don’t know.

 4. Set a Reachable Goal